Kohl is an ancient eye cosmetic

 These days, we are most likely to find eyeliner within one of the four following categories; liquid; gel; wax and powder based.

-Liquid eyeliner is an opaque, solid liquid which comes in a small bottle and is applied with a fine brush in a sweeping motion.
-It is ideal in creating a precise line across the eyelid.
+Liquid eyeliner is an opaque, solid-liquid which comes in a small bottle and is applied with a fine brush in a sweeping motion.
+It is ideal for creating a precise line across the eyelid.

 Wax-based eye pencils are softer and contain waxes that ease application.
 They are available in intense colours as well as paler shades.
 Wax-based eyeliners can also come in a cone or a compact with brush applicator.